-Today’s jobless claims report showed a notable decline to both initial and continued unemployment claims as initial claims trended below the closely watched 400K level.
+Today’s jobless claims report showed a notable increases to initial unemployment claims and a decline to continued unemployment claims as initial claims trended well below the closely watched 400K level.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.